rrebeccajjoseph/env-37-main/README.md

 Inspired by: [Era of Experience](https://storage.googleapis.com/deepmind-media/Era-of-Experience%20/The%20Era%20of%20Experience%20Paper.pdf) and Agent-World

-## If I Had More Time

-I wanted to get this back to the team as quickly as possible, but if I had more time, I’d be interested in exploring a more JEPA-inspired hierarchical environment generation path.
-Inspired by this [paper I read this morning](https://arxiv.org/abs/2605.27734).
-The question I would want to explore is: (1) can agents learn reusable latent structure over environments, and (2) can environment generation become extremely data-efficient, allowing us to build robust worlds that capture the underlying manifold structure rather than merely sampling variations at the leaf nodes?

-The paper argues that hierarchical latent prediction can reduce sample complexity from M^(L+1) to M³, independent of depth.
-Applied here, the harness could learn the compositional grammar of playable environments instead of generating shallow variations, enabling harder and more sample-efficient worlds.

 ## Tests And Prompts

 These prompts demonstrate the main capabilities of the harness.
 They use